chinitaberrio/gmsl_driver_agx/README.md

 # sekonix_camera

-Sekonix GMSL Camera Drive for NVIDIA Drive AGX Xavier Developer Kit for DRIVE Software 10.0
+Sekonix GMSL Camera Drive for NVIDIA Drive AGX Xavier Developer Kit for DRIVE OS Linux 5.2.0 and DriveWorks 3.5

-This is a heavily modified version of https://gitlab.com/autowarefoundation/autoware.ai/drivers/-/tree/master/autoware_driveworks_gmsl_interface
+This is a modified version of https://gitlab.com/leo-drive/Drivers/sekonix_camera

-If I removed some disclaimers from the top of some source files, I'm sorry, it's not to steal credit, it's to make files look cleaner.

-Whoever wrote what is not hidden from anyone with the internet history.

 ## Dependencies